How to Deploy Windows App Win32 Using Intune |Language Pack

 • Confirm the selected members

-• Click on Select button to continue with the Win32 application assignment
+• Click on the Select button to continue with the Win32 application assignment

 • Click on the NEXT button to finish the assignment option